Reviews You Can Rely On

 Fur gets stuck

-The Shark Vertex Pro bridges the gap between mid-range products and top-tier elites, punching well above its weight class in many of our tests.
-With only 6% less than the leader, Dyson Gen5, this vacuum sucked up 90% of all debris from our low pile tests.
+The Shark Vertex Pro is one of the easiest vacuums we've ever tested.
+Its impressive cleaning performance on both carpet and hardwood, combined with an affordable mid-range price, makes it a standout choice for tackling most household messes.
+With only 6% less than the leader, Dyson Gen5, this cordless vacuum sucked up 90% of all debris from our low pile carpet tests.
 This is pretty impressive, considering that the Gen5 costs about twice as much.
-The Vertex also tied for first in picking up the most debris from our high pile test trials, making it ideal for homes with thicker carpets or rugs.
-These results can be attributed to the unique DuoClean system, incorporating two rollers in the vacuum head that make for a combination punch on messes around the house.
+The Vertex also tied for first in picking up the most debris from our high pile (shag) carpet test trials, making it ideal for homes with thicker carpets or rugs.
+These results can be attributed to the unique double rollers in the vacuum head.
+Each roller is specifically designed to tackle different floor types, carpets versus hard surfaces, but combines them together in one package that makes it ready to go no matter where the mess is in your house.
 Seeing this vacuum climb over the largest messes like a monster truck is amazing.
 “I bet if we put down something larger on the floor, this vacuum can still pick it up,” mentioned our lead tester, Rachael.
-To complement its cleaning performance, the Vertex has the MultiFLEX, a hinge along the rod that bends outward, allowing us to reach under furniture without breaking our backs.
-While the handheld weight landed in the middle of the pack at 3.8 pounds, it glided across our obstacle course with minimal effort from us, making tight turns and transitioning so smoothly that it made this chore more bearable compared to other top performers.
+To complement its cleaning performance, the Vertex has a hinge along the rod that bends outward, allowing you to reach under furniture without breaking your back.
+While the handheld weight landed in the middle of the pack at 3.8 pounds, it never felt fatiguing as it glided across our obstacle course with minimal effort, making tight turns and transitioning so smoothly that it made this chore more bearable compared to other top performers.

 So what's the catch?
-The introduction of an additional roller brings in a major design drawback.
-One of the biggest goals for vacuums is to harness as much power as possible to stand a fighting chance against dust that settles deep into carpets.
-The seal of the vacuum head helps take the potential energy from the motor and reduces any loss at the interface of the vacuum head and carpet fibers.
-The additional soft roller is exposed on the front, not allowing a great seal, which develops inefficiencies that the vacuum cannot compensate for.
-As a result, this vacuum doesn't have the capabilities to deep clean like the others in this lineup.
+The extra roller introduces a major design flaw by compromising the vacuum's seal, reducing efficiency in deep cleaning carpets.
+With the soft roller exposed at the front, it loses suction power at the contact point, making it less effective at lifting embedded dust.
+As a result, this model struggles to match the deep-cleaning performance of others in the lineup.
 To put this into perspective, our newly built suction measuring platform recorded the Vertex at a measly 323 pascals.
 That's well below the average at 834 pascals.
 And while it does well overall with picking up after our furry family members, capturing 67% between both carpets, the hair tends to get stuck in the tines of the vacuum and can produce a big hair bunch if it doesn't get tended.
 Like with other products, long hair gets caught in the Vertex's Powerfins roller, which, ironically, is the roller we could not remove.
-For those seeking an easy-maintenance vacuum, the Samsung Bespoke features an easy-access roller and an automated dust bin station for quick and simple cleaning.
+“I don't like that I had to cut away long hair every time there's a build-up and also that I can't take it out to wash it,” mentioned one of our testers.
+For those seeking an easy-maintenance stick vacuum, the Samsung Bespoke features an easy-access roller and an automated dust bin station for quick and simple cleaning.
 However, for households without pets or those okay with occasional fur checks, the Vertex is our top recommendation for most households.
 We truly loved how easy it was to work with and were impressed with its cleaning results.

 Read more: Shark Vertex Pro review